 - The video repair application is known for its high success rate, is extremely easy to use, and features two different modes to repair any file.

-To start with, just launch the Recoverit Video Repair application and drag-and-drop the video that you wish to repair.
+First, launch the Recoverit Video Repair application and drag-and-drop the video you wish to repair.
 You can also load a browser window and manually browse to the location where the corrupt videos are stored.

 Step 2: Perform a Quick Repair